I spent the winter waiting to visit this park. “Melt snow, MELT!”

 The park itself is beautiful.
 There’s the Human Rights Walkway with its plaques commemorating men and women who have worked for human rights.
 (Read the sign to your kids, it’s important.)

-Near the walkway is the almost completed Shalom Bloom Sculpture Garden which features paths with stunning bronze animal sculptures.
+Near the walkway is the impressive Shalom Bloom Sculpture Garden which features stunning bronze animal sculptures along a meandering path.

 There are also baseball fields, the chalet (with wheelchair accessible washrooms), the picturesque pond where you can rent pedal boats during the summer (see hours and rates in the image posted below), and a colourful splash pad.

 Close to the parking lot on the corner of Stephen Leacock and Louis Pasteur is the brand new playground.
 The equipment by Kompan is a mixture of ropes, rubber and metal contraptions which you can climb, swing from, and slide down.

 My big kids got a kick out of seeing how high they could make each other fly into the air on the cool rubber bridge…thing (just watch your fingers in the rollers), while the little one hung onto the vertical ropes.
 “I am in the jungle!!”